10 Amazing Health Benefits Of Corn Silk Tea

 The rich vitamin C in this healthy drink can do wonders for your health!

 While you may have enjoyed corn on the cob, or its kernels boiled, crispy-fried, or popped, have you ever wondered about its silky hairs that you unpeel and throw away?
 Surprisingly, those silvery corn strands can be made into corn silk tea!
-Corn silk tea benefits, though not very popular, are significant nonetheless (1)!
-Read on to know how you can prepare corn silk tea and what all benefits it can offer you!
+Corn silk tea benefits, though not very popular, are significant nonetheless!
+The use of corn silk in traditional medicine goes back several centuries.
+It is rich in antioxidants and is also known to have diuretic, anti-inflammatory, anti-depressant, anti-diabetic, and anti-fatigue benefits (1).
+Read on to learn more about these amazing benefits and how you can prepare corn silk tea to avail of them.

 protip_icon Know Your Ingredient: Corn Silk Tea